ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Building a base template repo is probably the best thing you could do to push your career and projects forward.</blockquote>

 <h3>3.
-The MongoDB Mistake That’s Costing Your Startup Millions - <a href="https://medium.com/@mehdibafdil/the-mongodb-mistake-thats-costing-your-startup-millions-bc2c23f732d2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Express.js Secrets That Senior Developers Don’t Share - <a href="https://medium.com/@arunangshudas/express-js-secrets-that-senior-developers-dont-share-b2979bd7439a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehdi BAFDIL`**
+✍️ **posted by `Arunangshu Das`**

-<blockquote>Last month, a startup I consulted for was burning through $15,000 monthly on MongoDB Atlas.
-After implementing the optimizations I’m about…</blockquote>
+<blockquote>Express.js is often the go-to framework for building web applications in Node.js.
+It’s lightweight, unopinionated, and incredibly flexible…</blockquote>

 <h3>4.
-Efficient Batch Updates in TypeORM: A Custom SQL Solution - <a href="https://medium.com/@lukaasatiani73/efficient-batch-updates-in-typeorm-a-custom-sql-solution-535f52bba776" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fun with vectors, LM Studio, NodeJS and Oracle DB 23ai - <a href="https://medium.com/@francisco.alvarez.rabanal/fun-with-vectors-lm-studio-nodejs-and-oracle-db-23ai-7ec793143dae" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Luka Asatiani`**
+✍️ **posted by `Francisco Alvarez`**

-<blockquote>How to Perform Dynamic Batch Partial Updates Using Raw SQL Queries with TypeORM for Improved Performance</blockquote>
+<blockquote>If you’re new to vectors and similarity search, let me show you how to get up and running with this exciting functionality in less than one…</blockquote>

 <h3>5.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>